emdata-ailab/VANET/README.md

         mAP, cmc, ..., hist distribution figure drawing function are included. code location: examples/parsing_reid/math_tools.py

+## Results comparasion

 We have achieved the following preformance by using the method this paper provided.

          -------------------------- ---------------------------------------
                        |    mAP    |   rank-1   |   rank-5   |   rank-10  |